-It has been a challenge to keep my Year 11 Systems engineering class motivated during the recent lockdown.
-The have missed the opportunity to build, design, innovate and test their construction projects in a school environment.
+It has been a challenge to keep my Year 11 Systems Engineering class motivated during the recent lockdown.
+They have missed the opportunity to build, design, innovate and test their construction projects in a school environment.
 Completing practical work from home would be quite difficult due to the resources and specialist tools required.
 Therefore, I had to develop assessments and written tasks which were interesting and would provide them with the background knowledge to continue working on projects in the future.
-I developed a research assessment which focused on electrical motors, batteries and solar photo voltaic cells, investigating how they work, who invented them and how they helped society.
+I developed a research assessment which focused on electrical motors, batteries and solar photovoltaic cells, investigating how they work, who invented them and how they helped society.

 - Students watched a YouTube video that gave them an introduction and explanation on how various technologies worked, how they were developed and the manufacturing process.

 - Students needed to complete a research assignment that developed their research skills and knowledge by answering questions about the technical topic.

 - The task helped the students develop a broader understanding of the topic.
 The assessment was challenging and ensured that students could grasp the concepts covered in a meaningful way.

 - Assignments provide students the space to experiment and try out ideas and other innovative methods to learn their subject.